mimiro-io/datahub/DOCUMENTATION.md

 The following environment variables can be set to configure the data hub security.

+`SECURITY_STORAGE_LOCATION=`

+SECURITY_STORAGE_LOCATION is used to point to a location on disk where the datahub will generate a key pair to use with Data Hub Security.
+Note that the data hub must have permissions to create these file on the location.

 `NODE_ID=`

 NODE_ID is used to give a unique identifier to a running data hub instance.
 It is needed when regstering this data hub instance as a client to other data hubs.
 It is the users responsibility to assign unique identifiers.